jonathanmaron/increment-version/README.md

     PATH=$PATH:~/install-path/increment-version/bin

-so that `increment-version.sh` is available to the logged in user globally.
+so that `increment-version.php` is available to the logged in user globally.

 ## Aliasing the URI